Sonic the Hedgehog 2

-Sonic 2 solidified Sonic as a major franchise and helped keep Sega competitive during the console wars of the fourth generation of video game consoles in the early 1990s.
+Sonic 2 solidified Sonic as a major franchise and helped keep Sega competitive during the console wars of the 16-bit era in the early 1990s.
 It continues to receive acclaim and is considered one of the greatest video games of all time.
 Sonic the Hedgehog 3 and Sonic & Knuckles followed in 1994.
-Sonic 2 has been rereleased on various platforms via compilations and emulation, and a remake for iOS and Android devices, developed using the Retro Engine, was released in December 2013.
-A number of Sonic 2 prototypes have leaked since the release; the first, discovered in 1999, played a significant role in the development of a video game archeology scene.
+Sonic 2 has been rereleased on various platforms via compilations and emulation; a remake was released for Android and iOS in 2013 and ported to consoles in the compilation Sonic Origins in 2022.
+A number of Sonic 2 prototypes have leaked since the release; the first, discovered in 1999, played a significant role in the development of a game datamining community.

 Gameplay

 Sonic the Hedgehog 2 is a side-scrolling platform game.
-It features a story similar to the first Sonic the Hedgehog (1991): Doctor Robotnik, a mad scientist, seeks the Chaos Emeralds to power his space station, the Death Egg, and traps the animal inhabitants of West Island in aggressive robots.
+It features a story similar to the first Sonic the Hedgehog: Doctor Robotnik, a mad scientist, seeks the Chaos Emeralds to power his space station, the Death Egg, and traps the animal inhabitants of West Side Island in aggressive robots.
 As Sonic the Hedgehog, the player embarks on a journey to collect the Chaos Emeralds and stop Robotnik.
 The player character can run, jump, crouch, and attack by curling into a ball.
 Sonic 2 introduces the spin dash, which allows the player to curl while stationary for a speed boost, and Miles "Tails" Prower, a fox with two tails who acts as Sonic's sidekick.
-By default, the single-player controls both Sonic and Tails simultaneously; a second player can join in at any time and control Tails separately.
+In the default single-player game mode, the player controls Sonic and Tails simultaneously; a second player can join in at any time and control Tails separately.
 The player can also choose to play as Sonic or Tails individually.

 The game takes place across 11 zones with 20 levels ("acts").
 The acts are larger than the first game's, and the player navigates them at high speeds while jumping between platforms, defeating robot enemies, and avoiding obstacles.
-Springs, slopes, bottomless pits, and vertical loops populate acts, as do hazards like water and spikes.
+Springs, slopes, bottomless pits, and vertical loops fill acts, as do hazards like water and spikes.
 The player passes checkpoints to save progress.
 The last act of each zone ends with a boss battle against Robotnik.
-Sonic 2 features twice as many unique level tropes compared to the first game, and most levels end after two acts rather than three.
+Sonic 2 features twice as many unique level themes compared to the first game, and most zones end after two acts rather than three.